Nutlope/pdftochat/README.md

 - [x] Migrate to Together Embeddings
 - [x] Migrate to Together Inference (mixtral)
 - [x] Chat functionality is broken after first one
-- [ ] Add Together.ai in the footer and maybe somewhere in the website
+- [x] Add Together.ai in the footer
 - [ ] Implement design changes on the pdf page: avatars + chatbox scroll
+- [ ] Add header to the pdf page to be able to go back to the dashboard
 - [ ] Add loading UI for ingesting data
 - [ ] Add SEO metadata in layout.tsx
 - [ ] Make sure it's fully responsive on mobile
 - [ ] Migrate to the latest version of Clerk and update required Clerk env vars
 - [ ] Cite sources in the answers and automatically take the user to that page in the PDF
+- [ ] Look into the formatting
 - [ ] Spin up good README + tweet

 ## Future Todos